Learn More: Travel Authorization

 Once you finish the application request, we’ll deliver the Grenada Travel Authorization to your email before your travels.
 Please remember that you must have either a printed or electronic copy of this authorization at check-in so that you can enter Grenada without any issues.

 Read the FAQs below to view quarantine rules for Grenada.

 ABOUT COVID-19 SELF-TESTING

 Don't waste vacation time searching for a COVID-19 test center.
 Even if you don't need to take a test to enter Grenada, you will need a negative COVID-19 test result to enter the US.
 Simplify testing by ordering the eMed self-testing COVID-19 kit online.
 Pack the test in your suitcase and self-test no more than 3 days prior to your flight back to the US.
 Check the FAQs to learn more about our trusted testing partner.

 All travelers entering Granada, regardless of their nationality, age or any other consideration, must bring their Travel Authorization.

-It is recommended that you save your form and the QR code or barcode associated with you, either as an electronic copy (smartphone, tablet, etc.) or as a hard copy in case of any system failure.
+It is recommended that you save your form either as an electronic copy (smartphone, tablet, etc.) or as a hard copy in case of any system failure.